OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 Lessons hold your course content and are the main content delivery module for all courses.
 A lesson must be contained within a unit, and you may have multiple lessons within a unit.
-Your course must have at least one unit and one Lesson.
+Your course must have at least one unit and one lesson.

 Add a Lesson to a Unit
 --------------------------------------

 After creating your unit, add a lesson to the unit.

 1. If you are in View Mode, click on the Start Editing button in the bottom right-hand corner to switch to Edit Mode.
-2. Select the unit you want to add a lesson to by clicking on the unit title in the course outline.
-3. Click on “+Add Lesson” at the bottom of the unit in the outline.
+2. Select “+Add Lesson” at the bottom of the unit in the outline.
-4. Type in a title for the lesson.
+3. Type in a title for the lesson.
-5. Hit the “return” key to create the lesson.
+4. Hit the “return” key to create the lesson.

 .. image:: images/addlesson.png